twitter/finatra/finatra/README.md

 Finatra improves on the already excellent [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala).
 JSON support is provided in the [finatra-jackson][finatra-jackson] library, which can be used outside of Finatra HTTP as a replacement for jackson-scala-module or jerkson.

 ## Features
-* Usable outside of finatra.
+* Usable outside of Finatra.
 * FinatraObjectMapper which provides additional Scala friendly methods not found in ScalaObjectMapper.
 * Guice module for injecting FinatraObjectMapper (with support for customization e.g. snake_case vs camelCase).
 * Custom `case class` deserializer which overcomes limitations in jackson-scala-module.